Mihir-Ai-lab/Ostrich_solutions/CONTRIBUTING.md

 ## Code of Conduct

-We ask that all contributors adhere to our Code of Conduct, which can be found in the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file in this repository.
+We ask that all contributors adhere to our Code of Conduct, which can be found in the [Code of Conduct](CODE_OF_CONDUCT.md) file in this repository.

 ## Security Policy

-If you discover a security vulnerability in Ostrich Solutions, please send an e-mail to mihir@thedatascienceguy.info.
+If you discover a security vulnerability in Ostrich Solutions, please send an [E-mail](mailto:mihir@thedatascienceguy.info?subject=Security%20Vulnerability).
 All security vulnerabilities will be promptly addressed.

 ## Contact

-If you have any questions about contributing to Ostrich Solutions, please contact us at mihir@thedatascienceguy.info.
+If you have any questions about contributing to Ostrich Solutions, please send us an [E-mail](mailto:mihir@thedatascienceguy.info?subject=Contribution%20Github)

 Thank you for your contributions to Ostrich Solutions!
 We appreciate your help in making our project better.